jan3dev/aqua-test-scripts/README.md

 ## How to Access Beta Versions ❓
-Step-by-step instructions for accessing beta versions on iOS and Android, ensuring you're always on the cutting edge.
+Step-by-step instructions for accessing beta versions on iOS and Android.

 ### For iOS Users
-iOS is known for being more rigorous in its beta testing process.
-To access the beta version on iOS, you need a TestFlight invite.
+ access the beta version on iOS, you need a TestFlight invite.

  👀 TestFlight is Apple's platform that allows developers to distribute beta versions of their apps to selected testers. https://developer.apple.com/testflight/